Highland Papua: Traditional weapons and armors

-The bow and arrow is a traditional Papuan weapon that has uses for hunting wild boar and other animals.
+The bow and arrow is a traditional Papuan weapon that is used for hunting wild boar and other animals.
 In addition, the Papuan bow and arrow were tools that were always carried side by side with the spear.
 Arrows used for war are called Suap, meanwhile arrows used for hunting birds are called Wam Wakiwy with the difference on the arrowheads.
 If the aim is to hunt birds, then the arrowheads used are made of Kayu Yomalo and Kayu Dion and made three-pronged with two serrated tips and one not serrated tip, to hunt pigs a bamboo tip is used instead.
 Meanwhile, when going to war, the indigenous tribes in Papua have rules that require that the spearhead used is made of animal bones or hardwood, meanwhile the shaft is made from Pohon Atar.
 In addition, arrows also function as property and souvenirs for home decoration in several areas in Papua, including Jayapura, Wamena, and Kurulu.
 In these areas, arrows are only intended for house collections.
 The collection of bows and arrows is also not allowed to be placed carelessly, that is, they are placed on the wall of the house to still respect the culture of the services of the arrow.

 Papuan Stone Axes are called Jee Jugum usually made from river stones with the colour of green, dark blue, and black.
 The stones were then split in half, marked according to the design and grinded with another stone.
 Water is prepared beforehand to cool the stones from getting to hot.
 They were used for households needs, chop woods, and kill enemies in battlefields.
 In Kurulu, the axe has symbolic meaning during construction of Itonay houses.